jquery/learn.jquery.com/page/javascript-101/loops.md

 ```
 for (var i = 0, limit = 100; i < limit; i++) {
-	// This block will be executed 100 times
+	// This block will be executed 100 times.
-	console.log( 'Currently at ' + i );
+	console.log( "Currently at " + i );
-	// Note: the last log will be "Currently at 99"
+	// Note: The last log will be "Currently at 99".
 }
 ```